-As part of the regular school day, Chicago Builds classes meet five days a week from 2:30pm – 4:30pm* throughout the school year at the Chicago Builds Construction Campus, located at 3000 S. King Drive (inside Dunbar High School).
+As part of the regular school day, Chicago Builds classes meet five days a week.
+There will be two cohorts of students participating in the program.
+The AM cohort will run from 8:45am-10:45am each day.
+The PM cohort will run from 2:00pm – 4:00pm.
+Both cohorts will meet throughout the school year at the Chicago Builds Construction Campus, located at 3000 S. King Drive (inside Dunbar High School).

 Year 2: Students specialize in one of the pathway areas to gain in-depth knowledge, related skills, and career specific entrance requirements.
 Students will also participate in internships, visit union training facilities, complete a capstone project, and prepare for the pre-apprenticeship entrance exam.

 Students in Chicago Builds:

 Questions?
 Please contact the Chicago Builds office at ChicagoBuilds@cps.edu, 773-534-0909.